davidjurgens/similarity-tutorial/README.md

 (including those not directly covered in the tutorial), annotated according to the approaches abilities, and pointers to when open-source implementations of the algorithms may be obtained.

+## Bibliography

+Along with the tutorial slides, we have provided an extended bibliography with all the papers mentioned in the slides and many papers that we wished we had time to discuss.
+Our hope this that this bibliography serves as an living document capturing much of the current work in the space and we welcome contributions and suggestions for new works to add to it.
+We especially welcome git pull requests that directly update the .bib and .tex files, which we can use to regenerate the .pdf